HarryHe11/Pretty-Pytorch-Text-Classification/README.md

 # Pretty-Pytorch-Text-Classification
-A (very pretty) Text Classification Framework using Pytorch
+A (very pretty) Text Classification Model Training/Validating/Testing Template using Pytorch

 ## Getting Started
 These instructions will get you running the codes.